Expert Advice/Planning 101/Wedding Budget Diaries/ArrowWedding Budget Diaries

 This week, a couple from Nebraska shares how they pulled off their $10k wedding.

 Need to figure out your own wedding budget breakdown?
-Download the Zola app today and explore our free budget tool.
+Discover our free wedding budget tracker – also available on the Zola app – and start keeping track of your budget today.

 A bird’s eye view of this couple and their wedding budget.